Compare the Android smart platform to WebOS and Tizen

 WebOS - Magic Remote

-Many LG TVs come with a Magic Remote.
-If you point to the screen, a cursor will appear.
-You can select things by pointing at them and clicking them, like a computer mouse.
-This saves you a lot of clicking.
+Many LG TVs include a Magic Remote.
+If you point it to the screen, a cursor appears.
+You can select an option by pointing at it and clicking it as you would with a computer mouse.
+This saves you a lot of pressing on arrow buttons.

 Tizen - One Remote

 Almost every Samsung TV comes with a One Remote.
 This remote control is just as minimalistic and user-friendly as the Smart Hub.
 With the arrow keys in the middle you quickly navigate through all options.
 You also control all connected devices with this, from your Blu-ray player to your digital decoder.
 Because of this you do not always switch between different remote controls.